In comes Chico

 1977 - Everton held us to a goalless draw at Anfield.

-1988 - David Burrows made his reds bow in our goalless draw with Coventry City.
+1988 - David Burrows made his reds bow in our goalless draw with Coventry City, with midfielder Kevin MacDonald playing his 64th and last game for the club before joining the Sky Blues in May 1989.

 1994 - Forward Lee Jones made his League debut as a substitute in our 3-0 defeat of Wimbledon.
 He never made a first-team start, leaving for Tranmere Rovers in May 1997.
 Steve McManaman, Robbie Fowler and John Barnes struck that day.